shtumi/ShtumiUsefulBundle/Resources/doc/daterange.rst

 This form type operate with objects ``Shtumi\UsefulBundle\Model\DateRange``.

-There are two ways to create DateRange object:
+There are three ways to create DateRange object:

 1. By using ``shtumi_daterange`` service
 ****************************************